Grapevine - An Internet Distributed Computing Framework

 Preliminary Infrastructure Design Ideas

-There will be two primary types of nodes in the infrastructure:
+There will be two primary types of nodes in the infrastructure:- Volunteer/Worker node - a daemon program running on these nodes awaits "program fragments" to run from the node.

 A simple model for the "program fragment" might be that they are serialized objects that implement some Java interface that we define.
 As a possibility, we could require that users implement a class that extends the Thread class and implements the Serializable interface plus a few of our own methods.
 Then when the job is submitted, the dispatcher could serialize the user class, send it over the network to the worker daemon which would unserialize the object and run the thread.